Apra487/BlackBoard-AutoLogger/readme.md

 ## BlackBoard auto login

 A `nodejs` based application that automatically logs in into your accounts and attends your classes on `cuchd.blackboard.com` website.
-I wrote this script STRICTLY for EDUCATIONAL PURPOSES and I am NOT RESPONSIBLE for any **non-disciplinary** action commited by its users.
+_I wrote this script STRICTLY for EDUCATIONAL PURPOSES and I am NOT RESPONSIBLE for any **non-disciplinary** action commited by its users._

 ## Motivation

 I hate attending online classes.
 So I wrote this script to automate my presence.
-I wrote this script STRICTLY for EDUCATIONAL PURPOSES and I am NOT RESPONSIBLE for any **non-disciplinary** action commited by its users.

 ## Tech/framework used